c4augustus/ror-augustus/README.md

-ror-cathames
+ror-augustus
 ============

-Ruby on Rails website for cathames.com
+Ruby on Rails website for christopheraugustus.com